 How do you get the most flavor out of chicken thighs?

 To get the best flavor, marinate the chicken in lemon juice, garlic, and herbs for at least 30 minutes.
 Cooking the chicken with the skin on will also add more taste.
+If you’re looking to enhance the flavor of your chicken dishes even further, check out our guide on how to maximize the flavor of chicken thighs.
+It’s packed with tips and tricks to make your meals unforgettable.

 How does Gordon Ramsay cook chicken thighs?